Made in NSW - TV Drama and Features

 If your application includes Indigenous content but no Indigenous key creatives, you will need to include your strategy regarding Indigenous consultation and consent.
 It is our expectation that teams in this situation will have read and will respect the Indigenous Pathways and Protocols.

 Each project application will be assigned to the Development and Production Team for assessment and analysis.
 Screen NSW may commission a number of external reports from qualified personnel who may provide confidential budget, legal, financial, distribution, marketing and other specialist advice in relation to the application.
 External reports inform the Screen NSW decision-making process but do not determine the outcome.
 They are intended to provide confidential and independent professional analysis of proposals.

 Projects recommended by the Development and Production team are discussed by the Screen NSW Project Committee.
-The Project Committee is comprised of the Head of Development and Production, Chief Executive Screen NSW, and Manager, Stakeholder Relations and Industry Development (or another senior manager if unavailable).
+The Project Committee is comprised of the Director of Sector Investment, Head, Screen NSW Create NSW and the Sector Investment Managers.

 Recommended projects are referred to the NSW Film and Television Industry Advisory Committee for consideration.